karthikrameshpanaroma/panaromawallet-guides/faq/en/bitcoin/when-a-bitcoin-transaction-considered-final-and-irreversible.md

-# When a Bitcoin transaction considered final and irreversible?
+# When a Bitcoin transaction considered final?

 While a Bitcoin transaction is considered confirmed once it has been added to the blockchain, it's not considered final (irreversible) until a few more transaction blocks are added to the blockchain.